storj/docs/app/dcs/migrate/wasabi/page.md

 After getting your access keys for Storj and Wasabi, you need to configure rclone.

 {% callout type="info"  %}
-We'll edit the rclone config directory directly, but you can also run `rclone config` for a more interactive experience.&#x20;
+We'll edit the rclone config directory directly, but you can also run `rclone config` for a more interactive experience.
 {% /callout %}

 We'll edit the rclone config file directly, you can find where it is stored by running the following: